Kalli/clubster-analysis/src/steps.md

 In the chart below we see the $clubCount clubs that are part of this data set<sup>1</sup>.
-The size of each bubble reflects the amount of RA users that follow the club, while its colour reflects the *cluster* it belongs to.
+The size of each bubble reflects the amount of RA users that follow the club, while its colour denotes the *cluster* it belongs to.

 The clusters are calculated based on how similar the line ups for each pair of clubs are.
 If two clubs have booked many of the same artists and djs then they